One major benefit of being friends with God is that we have favour and influence with God.

 The benefits of being friends with God spill over on our entourage

 Abraham’s favour with God is the reason He spared Lot.
 After Abraham’s intercession failed to save Sodom and Gomorrah, the angels went on to effect judgement on the cities.
 Lot initially lived outside Sodom, but at some point, he made the poor choice of moving into the city.
 The Bible calls Lot a righteous man and says that his soul was grieved because of the iniquity in Sodom.
 However, he stayed on, and he would have perished with them.

 “Gen. 19.29 So when God destroyed the cities of the plain, he remembered Abraham, and he brought Lot out of the catastrophe that overthrew the cities where Lot had lived.”

 God’s kindness to His friend led not only to the rescue of Lot and his family but also to the preservation of an entire city.
 When the angel led Lot and his family out of Sodom, he told him to go to the mountain.
 Lot in fear asks to flee to a city nearby thinking that by the time he reached the mountain the destruction might catch up with him on the way.
 The request is granted; he is allowed to flee to the city and the Word of God says that that city was spared because of Lot.
 That is huge.

-This article is an excerpt from my new book ‘When God calls you friend’.
+This article is an excerpt from my new book ‘An Amazing Life’.
 It deals with the concept of divine friendship, the benefits that accrue to a person who lives as a friend of God and how one becomes a friend of God.
 I will be posting more excerpts in the days to come.

 Find out here how to get my books free of charge.